team-golfslag/Conflux/index.md

 # Conflux

-To view the Conflux.Core documentation, click [here](Conflux.Core.html).
+To view the automatically generated Conflux documentation, click [here](Conflux.html).

+To view the supplementary documentation click [here](docs).